vodichkaaa/deliverygame/README.md

 # deliverygame
-UNFINISHED
-this project is about delivery, you driving a car in a top-down view city driving from point to point.
+This game is about delivery, you driving a car in a top-down view city driving from point to point.